thesteau/Programming-Syntax-Comparison/README.md

         """ Image service private"""
         return self.unsplash_api
 ```

-For Firebase credentials, you will need to initiate Firebase and replace the corresponding code accordingly.
+For Firebase credentials, you will need to initiate Firebase and replace the appropriate code accordingly.
-Thereafter, save the Firebase key into your private directory.
+Thereafter, save the Firebase key into the private directory.

-### Author
+## Author
 Steven Au

-### License
+## License
 See license for details